 Today, at a typical Thanksgiving celebration dinner you’ll enjoy turkey, pumpkin pie, cranberry sauce and more.
 Plus there is Thanksgiving football and the Macy’s Thanksgiving Day parade to enjoy!

-Here are 5 countries that also celebrate Thanksgiving traditions from around the world.
+Here are five countries that also celebrate Thanksgiving traditions from around the world.
 One of these could be your next Thanksgiving holiday destination!
 Experiencing something new and encountering different cultures makes Thanksgiving the best time to travel.
-Some of these vacation spots are great options in light of the travel restrictions that many people are planning trips around this year.
+These vacation spots are great options, whether you are looking for an exotic getaway or a classic celebration closer to home.

 Canadian Thanksgiving takes place over a month earlier than the celebrations of their neighbours in the USA.
 On the second Monday in October, family and friends gather to share thanks.
 In many ways, Canadian Thanksgiving is similar to American Thanksgiving; people get together to share gratitude over a special meal.
 There is also a parade and a whole load of football!
 Canadian Thanksgiving is actually North America’s first Thanksgiving, first taking place in 1578 and becoming a national holiday across most of the country in 1879!

 Related: See the highlights of Eastern Canada and the USA on a North America tour.